 Why do you want to become an artist?

 Second, get honest about the life you want to create as an artist.
 Will it be for fun, experimentation, for soul exploration?
 Do you want to have freedom of expression?
 There’s a great article from the Guardian that cuts through the misconceptions of being a artist, where there is no perceived middle ground, only successful or starving artist.

 The best way to not only create your inner artist is to focus on your outward artist.
 You must gain the skills for your particular art form.
-Not all artists receive degrees, so there are other avenues for gaining knowledge on your craft.
+Not all artists receive degrees, so there are other avenues for gaining knowledge on your craft or creative endeavor.
 Enroll in classes, join galleries, go to art shows and mostly practice, practice, practice.

 A fabulous article to read for women to narrow down your focus of art is by Tara Sophia Mohr, an expert on womens wellbeing.
 This Huffpost article will help you look at this topic practically.
 (Finding your Inner Artist)